yuanchen8911/recdemo/README.md

-## Easily play and record demos in terminal sessions
+# Easily Play and Record Demos in Terminal Sessions

 This project shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save them to svg or mp4 files.